MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 > [!div class="checklist"]
 >
-> - **Cluster architecture:** While deploying the Azure Stack HCI clusters, set the security level of your Azure Stack HCI system's infrastructure using the recommended security settings such as Security defaults, Windows Defender Credential Guard, BitLocker for the OS volume, BitLocker for data volume, Signing for external SMB traffic that provides the highest level of security, or customize these settings to match your security needs.
+> - **Cluster security controls:** While deploying the Azure Stack HCI clusters, set the security level of your Azure Stack HCI system's infrastructure using the recommended Security Defaults settings, this enables Windows Defender Application Control and Credential Guard, BitLocker for the OS volume, BitLocker for data volumes, Signing for external SMB traffic that provides the highest level of security, or customize these settings to match your security needs.
-> - **Cluster architecture:** Use Microsoft Defender for Cloud to audit and remediate your security posture of Azure Stack HCI clusters, nodes and workloads together in one view.
+> - **Cluster security controls:** Use Microsoft Defender for Cloud to audit and remediate your security posture of Azure Stack HCI clusters, nodes and workloads together in one view.
-> - **Cluster architecture:** Use Microsoft Defender for Servers deployed in AKS Hybrid with [Azure Sentinel](/azure/sentinel/overview) to detect and quickly respond to threats across your cluster and workloads running on them.
+> - **Cluster security controls:** Use Microsoft Defender for Servers deployed in AKS Hybrid with [Azure Sentinel](/azure/sentinel/overview) to detect and quickly respond to threats across your clusters and workloads.
+> - **Cluster security controls:** Configure Entra ID user account membership of the [builtin roles based access control (RBAC) roles](/azure-stack/hci/manage/assign-vm-rbac-roles) to control access to VMs and VM resources on your Azure Stack HCI, such as HCI Administrator, VM Contributor and VM Reader.
-> - **Workload architecture:** Use VLAN based network-isolation to deploy workloads (VMs) that needs to be isolated from each other across the different VLAN networks.
+> - **Workload security controls:** Use VLAN based network-isolation to deploy workloads (VMs) that needs to be isolated from each other across the different VLAN networks.
 Ensure each VLAN is configured and reachable from the management network for the hosts to communicate with the VLAN networks through the ToR (Top-of-Rack) switches or gateways.
-> - **Workload architecture:** Use Trusted launch for virtual machines that protects against persistent and standard attacks on Gen 2 virtual machines with configurable features like secure boot and virtual Trusted Platform Module (vTPM).
+> - **Workload security controls:** Use Trusted launch for virtual machines that protects against persistent and standard attacks on Gen 2 virtual machines with configurable features like secure boot and virtual Trusted Platform Module (vTPM).
-> - **Workload architecture:** Use Azure Policy to re-use the builtin policies such as security baselines for Windows and Linux workloads or create new custom policies in auditing the security settings and assessing the compliance state of the target workloads running on Azure Stack HCI.
+> - **Workload security controls:** Use Azure Policy to re-use the builtin policies such as security baselines for Windows and Linux workloads, or create new custom policies for auditing security settings and assessing the compliance state of the target workloads deployed on Azure Stack HCI.

 ### Recommendations